The Linfield College Theatre Program kicks off its 99th season of plays with the zombie story, “Night of the Living Dead.”

 Reshmi Dutt-Ballerstadt, professor of English at Linfield College, will review some pertinent and controversial issues when she discusses free speech and its role on college campuses as part of a faculty lecture series on Wednesday, Sept.
 19, at 7 p.m. in the Fred Meyer Lounge in Riley Hall at Linfield.
 Continue reading

-–U.S. News & World Report cites college for diversity and liberal arts program–
+–U.S. News & World Report cites college for diversity, value and liberal arts program–

-For the second year in a row, Linfield College is tied for the No. 1 spot among Pacific Northwest liberal arts colleges for “Best Ethnic Diversity,” according to the 2018 U.S. News and World Report list released today.
+For the third year in a row, Linfield College holds the No. 1 spot among Pacific Northwest liberal arts colleges for “Best Ethnic Diversity,” according to the 2019 U.S. News and World Report rankings released today.

 Linfield College will observe Constitution Day with an event on the relationship between civility and inclusion.

 The Frederick Douglass Forum on Law, Rights, and Justice and the Program for Liberal Arts and Civic Engagement (PLACE) will hold a “Conversation about Civility, Diversity and Inclusion” on Tuesday, Sept.
 18, at 4:30 p.m. in the Richard and Lucille Ice Auditorium in Melrose Hall.

 The U.S. college with the first interdisciplinary wine studies degree will now be the first U.S. college with a five-year program leading to both bachelor’s and master’s degrees in wine studies.

 Linfield College, with campuses in McMinnville and Portland, Ore., is teaming up with Ecole Superieure d’Agriculture (ESA) in Angers, France, for the initiative.
 Students who complete the program will receive a bachelor’s degree in wine studies from Linfield and an international vintage master’s degree from ESA.
 Continue reading